Help grow the archive! drop a knowledge bomb here.

 But the bottom line is that thanks to these amazing athletes, the sport has become what is it today.

-Like with any other sport, the massive growth the sport has seen has also allowed unbelievable improvements in its athletes.
-Just like the first computer wasn’t the best of all time, the first rock climber wasn’t the best of all time.
+Like with any other sport, the massive growth the sport has seen has also allowed unbelievable improvements by its athletes.
+Just like the first computer wasn’t the best of all time, the first climber wasn’t the best rock climber of all time.

-While saying that, it’s important to state that each famous climber was or is probably one of the best, in one or more disciplines, but it’s certain to say they all had the vision and inspiration to break the barriers and take climbing further, one ascent at a time.
+While saying that, it’s important to state that each famous climber was or is probably one of the best, in one or more disciplines.
+Whether you think the names below are famous or not, one thing’s for certain, they all had the vision and inspiration to break the barriers and take climbing further, one ascent at a time.

 Alex Honnold free soloing Freerider